pitt-rnel/pyrtma/README.md

 ### Installing for pyrtma development

-This is only necessary for indivuals who would like to contribute to pyrtma.
+This is only necessary for individuals who would like to contribute to pyrtma.
 ```shell
 $ pip install --upgrade pip setuptools
 $ pip install -e .